Behaviour & Emotions

 • You are at a party and you see one person standing alone and everyone else is in a group?

-• You want too much control and can’t let anyone else into the friendship?
+• You want too much control and to always be in charge?

 • You have to be right all the time?